ajschmidt8/r3/README.md

-# rapids-repo-reviser
+# r3

-`rapids-repo-reviser` is a CLI tool built with Golang that automates the process of making changes to all of the RAPIDS repos.
+`r3` (_RAPIDS repo reviser_) is a CLI tool built with Golang that automates the process of making changes to all of the RAPIDS repos.

 ## Usage